 - Tera’s Organic Whey ($25 from Amazon for 12 servings) – There’s a lot of controversy about whether or not to consume whey within the health food community and from what I have researched – the benefits of consuming whey are valid for muscle building, muscle recovery and weight management.
 It just depends on what kind of whey you get and from where.
 You either you can pick low quality heat processed alkalinity stripping whey protein isolate – or you can pick cold processed whole food whey concentrate made from organic fed cows not treated with growth hormones or antibiotics.
 Tera’s whey is actually made in small batches and takes considerable care in how the whey is processed.
 Tera’s whey also comes in some very delicious flavors like blueberry and coffee that are real food based – not loaded with ambiguous “natural flavors.”(One caveat, I’d like to mention – if you decide to go with a whey protein, it’s crucial to maintain a diet high in other plant-based foods.
 This whey, although a good product that retains its nutritional profile, can be acid forming in large quantities just like a diet with an over emphasis on meat and dairy.
 Remember keeping your body alkaline is key to avoiding disease and eating a diet full of plant based foods is the only way to keep it that way.)

-- Nutiva’s Hemp Protein – ($11 from Amazon for 15 servings) – The ingredient label of this very nutritional protein supplement has one beautiful ingredient “organic hemp seeds.”
+- Nutiva’s Hemp Protein – ($21.99 for 30 servings) – The ingredient label of this very nutritional protein supplement has one beautiful ingredient “organic hemp seeds.”
 This protein powder may not be for everyone, because the taste is definitely something to get used to.
 But when combined with the right tasty ingredients like fruit, raw cacao and/or almond butter, it can be very appetizing.
 Finding the right balance of hemp protein to additional ingredients is the key to enjoying this rich in Omega 3 fatty acid supplement.

 I’d love to know if you have tried any of these before or found any protein powders you like better.
 Please leave a comment and let me (and others) know.